huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

         matchLabels:
           app: pod-netpol-1
 EOF

-kubectl apply -f allow-pod-netpol-1-to-pod-netpol-2.yaml
 ```

-#### Verify NetworkPolicy
+4. Verify NetworkPolicy

-Attach to Pod `pod-netpol-1` again.
+Attach to Pod `pod-netpol-1` again
 ```
-kubectl exec -it pod-netpol-1-6494f6bf8b-6nwwf -- sh
+kubectl exec -it pod-netpol-1-6494f6bf8b-n58r9 -- sh
 ```

-Execute command `ping` to check if pod-netpol-2 and pod-netpol-3 are pingable.
+Execute command `ping` to check if `pod-netpol-2` and `pod-netpol-3` are reachable.
-As expected, pod-netpol-2 is reachable and pod-netpol-3 is still unreachable.
+As expected, `pod-netpol-2` is reachable and `pod-netpol-3` is still unreachable.
 ```
-/ # ping 10.244.112.9
+/ # ping 10.244.112.30
 3 packets transmitted, 3 packets received, 0% packet loss

 / # ping 10.244.102.8